“Some of us think holding on makes us strong, but sometimes it is letting go.”

 “When you hold resentment toward another, you are bound to that person or condition by an emotional link that is stronger than steel.
 Forgiveness is the only way to dissolve that link and get free.”

-And just because you forgive does not mean that you have to stay passive towards your future.
+And that you forgive does not mean that you have to stay passive towards your future.
 You may for example choose to forgive but also to spend less time or no time in the future with someone who has hurt you.

 Step 4: Focus on what you CAN influence in your life.